rishirajput/WeatherKMP/README.md

 # WeatherKMP

 WeatherKMP is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop.
-This project demonstrates the use of Kotlin Multiplatform to share code across different platforms, leveraging Compose Multiplatform for UI and Ktor for server-side development.
+This project demonstrates the use of Kotlin Multiplatform to share code across different platforms, leveraging Compose Multiplatform for shared UI and Kotlin for shared business logic and data handling.